-If the products or goods are taxable, SST is levied on them irrespective of the fact that whether Malaysian registered manufacturer has manufactured these goods or they have been imported.
+If the products or goods are taxable, SST is levied on them irrespective of whether a Malaysian registered manufacturer has manufactured these goods or has been imported.

 How Can I Apply for SST in Malaysia?

-The business owners can apply for the SST Malaysia registration through an online portal named as MySST.
+Business owners can apply for SST Malaysia registration through an online portal named MySST.
 The prevailing businesses that are registered under GST would be automatically registered under SST.

 Such business owners will receive a letter/email from the concerned authorities, notifying them that they are now liable to pay tax under the sales and services tax system.
 The SST Malaysia registration or application process is carried out online via MySST system.

 The application made through this system is auto-approved for GST registrants (within 24 hours).
-Nevertheless, in case the system requires some sort of verification, it may take longer than normal for completing the registration process.
+Nevertheless, if the system requires some sort of verification, completing the registration process may take longer than normal.

-Even if a business is exempted from the SST, it can apply for a voluntary registration.
-Such a business should be manufacturing taxable goods and its annual income should stay below the taxable income threshold.
+Even if a business is exempted from the SST, it can apply for voluntary registration.
+Such a business should be manufacturing taxable goods, and its annual income should stay below the taxable income threshold.

 How to Calculate SST Malaysia

 Businesses must submit the returns through the online portal of MySST.
-This is essential as through this mechanism they can easily provide the essential details.
+This is essential as through this mechanism, they can easily provide the essential details.
 Once all the information is provided, the system will offer you the payable tax amount.
-Once you have calculated the amount of sales and service tax, you can pay it via two different methods, via online (FPX system) or through cheque.
+Once you have calculated the number of sales and service tax, you can pay it via two different methods, online (FPX system) or through a cheque.

 How to Pay SST Malaysia?